 Other Favorite Ways to Use Leftover Turkey

 If you are looking for some additional leftover turkey inspiration, here are a couple more ideas.
 This easy Thai curry chili makes good use of leftover turkey and/or ham.
 The spiciness level may be adjusted to suit any taste, and it’s packed with vegetables for a hearty meal.
-You could also try making a simple curried turkey over rice for a nice change from the usual turkey leftover recipes.
+You could also try making a simple curried turkey over rice, a savory hand pie, or turkey corn chowder for a nice change from the usual turkey leftover recipes.

 Ready to Give This Easy Leftover Turkey Pot Pie Recipe a Try?